10 Questions to Ask Providers

 8. What organizational procedures do you follow to safeguard my sensitive data stores?

-The vendor's new hire background checks must include national criminal investigations, credit checks and drug screens.
-Continuous security training ensures vendor personnel are educated in the latest data protection best practices.
+The vendor's new hire background checks must include national criminal investigations, credit checks, and drug screens.
+Continuous security training ensures vendor personnel is educated in the latest data protection best practices.
 The vendor's work request portal should only allow authorized users to request changes to your systems.

 9. Can you tailor your supports services to meet my organization's unique needs?